Kammerlo/reeve-verifier/README.md

 ### What it is doing
-Reeve uses the metadata label `1447` for its transactions.
+Reeve uses the metadata label `1447` for its transactions and transactions/reports of the Cardano Foundation were published on mainnet.
 That's why we are filtering the metadata events for this particaluar metadata label.
 Additionally, we are filtering for an `organisationID`, since we only want to verify the data of one specific organisation.
 The process can be found in the [CustomMetadataStorage.java](src/main/java/org/cardanofoundation/reeve/indexer/yaci/CustomMetadataStorage.java) class.

-Within the repository we are also providing a simple frontend to display the data.
+Then the events are parsed and stored in the database.
+Via a simple API a frontend picks it up and displays the data.

 ### How to run it